lmharlem/python-challenge/README.md

   - The final script will both print the analysis to the terminal and export a text file with the results

-  - An example of what the analysis should will look like is shown below:
+  - An example of what the analysis will look like is shown below:

 ![](Images/PyBank_Results.PNG)